Frugal Mother’s Day to me means spending something on your mother but it doesn’t have to be money, although it can.

 If you do end up taking mom out, you can still find ways to save some money.
 Go the weekend before or after Mother’s Day, or the day before or after Mother’s Day.
 You won’t have to wait as long as many restaurants know that demand will be high and they can charge higher prices on Mother’s Day.

-While some place might charge more, others actually offer discounts, such as moms eat free, a coupon or some other special.
+While some places might charge more, others actually offer discounts, such as moms eat free, a coupon, or some other special.
 Check your local newspaper for ads from local restaurants that offer these great deals.

 One of my favorite apps for couponing is called SnipSnap.
-People take coupons and snap a picture and share with others.
+People take coupons and snap a picture and share them with others.
 You just search for the store or restaurant you want to go to. *Disclaimer- not all places accept the virtual coupon.
 Most places I have gone to have, but not all.

 Restaurant.com is a favorite of mine that allows you to purchase vouchers for local restaurants.
 You pay for a certain value and still have to pay a certain amount at the restaurant.
 For example, my family and I hit a wonderful family diner on the way to the coast last year.
 The deal was I paid $4 (deal plus coupon) for a $25 gift certificate.
 When I went to the restaurant our bill had to be at least $50.
 I then gave them the certificate number off my phone and I paid $25 out of pocket at the restaurant.
 In total, we paid $29 for $50 worth of food.
 Check for any blackout dates before you go.